 Failure to agree to the Booking Conditions will result in you forfeiting your travel, and you will be subject to the Cancellation Policy in the Booking Conditions.

 You agree to abide by all Rules of the Road while enrolled in EF Gap Year or EF Gap Semester programs.
-Failure to follow these rules may result in dismissal from the program, returning home at your own expense and forfeiture of any refund.
-EF Gap Year reserves the right to make any and all decisions with regard to the Rules of the Road.
+Failure to follow these rules may result in dismissal from the program at any time, returning home at your own expense and forfeiture of any refund.
+EF Gap Year reserves the right to make any and all decisions with regard to disciplinary action (see below).

 In addition to the Rules of the Road, each separate module of the program will have additional specific rules.
 These will be outlined in a safety briefing at the beginning of each module or by staff on location.

 Successful completion of this program requires your engagement and active participation.
 This includes, but is not limited to, any scheduled excursions and events during the immersion tours, all scheduled classes at the language school, commitment to all service work with non-profit partners and their clients, and attending all scheduled business days during an internship.
 If you need to miss a scheduled event, you must inform an EF Gap Year representative as soon as possible.
 If you are sick, have signs of becoming sick, or have a physical ailment that might prevent you from participating in an activity, you must inform an EF Gap Year representative.
 Repeated absences may result in dismissal from the program.

 Being on time